On a kinetic Poincar\'e inequality and beyond: Kinetic trajectories

-Let us first explain the general idea of how to construct {kinetic trajectories}.
-For the time variable $\gamma_t(r) = t+r^j(s-t)$ with $j>0$ seems to be a good choice.
-We will later need that $\dot{\gamma}_t \le 0$ so that more generally every decreasing function from $t$ to $s$ is possible.
+with $j>0$ seems to be a good choice.
+We will later need that $\dot{\gamma}_t \le 0$ (as we are working with subsolutions) so that, more generally, every decreasing function from $t$ to $s$ is possible, see also Remark \ref{rem:traj}.